Vegan_Cheese_Cover.png

 Fermenting vegan cheese

 Without ripening, these cheese analogues are faster and simpler to make, but they miss out on flavour.
-So for added pungency, vegan “cheeses” can be matured by adding cultures such as rejuvelac to get fermentation going.
+So, for added pungency, vegan “cheeses” can be matured by adding cultures such as rejuvelac to get fermentation going.
 Much like in dairy cheese-making, sugars in the base ingredients will be broken down during fermentation, and the “cheese” itself will go through physical and chemical changes that make it funkier and tastier over time.7

 Fun fact: The distinctive, white crust on Brie and Camembert cheeses comes from a species of fungus called Penicillium camemberti.
-This particular mould is added to these soft cheeses to help them develop a buttery, creaminess while they mature.8 The good news for vegans?
-P. camemberti can even be used to make dairy-free cheese that is remarkably similar to dairy ones.
+This particular mould is added to these soft cheeses to help them develop a buttery creaminess while they mature.8 The good news for vegans?
+P. camemberti can be used to make dairy-free cheese that is remarkably similar to dairy ones.

 Are vegan cheese alternatives healthier than dairy cheese?